hmc-cs159-spring2015/site/project1.md

 relatively easy: we can use paragraph boundaries and cues like the length and order of each sentence.
 But to learn a translation model we need alignments at the _word_ level.
-That's where you come in. **Your challenge is to write a program that aligns words automatically.** For example, given the sentence above, your program would ideally output these pairs:
+That's where you come in. **Your task is to write a program that aligns words automatically.** For example, given the sentence above, your program would ideally output these pairs: